cannatag/ldap3/docs/manual/source/abstraction.rst

 - errors: a list of LDAP Operation unsuccessful in the last Cursor operation

 - failed: a boolean that indicates if any LDAP operation failed in the last Cursor operation

+- auxiliary_class: a list of auxiliary class allowed in the entries

 To perform a search Operation you can use any of the following methods: